HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 1. HotDB_01、HotDB_02 servers are respectively deployed with master and slave keepalived (the corresponding VIP can be the same with and VIP of LVS, but virtual_router_id cannot be the same)

-**HotDB_01 server execution script：**
+**HotDB_01 server execution script: **

 ```bash
 /usr/local/hotdb/Install_Package
 sh hotdbinstall_v*.sh --dry-run=no --install-keepalived=master --keepalived-vip-with-prefix=192.168.210.218/24 --keepalived-virtual-router-id=218 --keepalived-net-interface-name=eth0:1 --ntpdate-server-host=182.92.12.11 --install-ntpd=yes
 ```

-**HotDB_02 server execution script：**
+**HotDB_02 server execution script: **

 ```bash
 cd /usr/local/hotdb/Install_Package
 sh hotdbinstall_v*.sh --dry-run=no --install-keepalived=backup --keepalived-vip-with-prefix=192.168.210.218/24 --keepalived-virtual-router-id=218 --keepalived-net-interface-name=eth0:1 --ntpdate-server-host=182.92.12.11 --install-ntpd=yes
 ```

-2. Modify the configuration of keepalived.conf of HotDB_01、HotDB_02 servers，refer to the chapter 2.1.2.2 in the document Installation and Deployment
+2. Modify the configuration of keepalived.conf of HotDB_01、HotDB_02 servers, refer to the chapter 2.1.2.2 in the document Installation and Deployment

 3. Modify server.xml of HotDB_01、HotDB_02 compute nodes.
-Configure relevant parameters as HA mode，as in the following figure：
+Configure relevant parameters as HA mode, as in the following figure:

 ![](assets/standard/image99.png)

 ![](assets/standard/image100.png)

-4. Enable keepalived of HotDB_01，until the VIP of keepalived is mounted。
+4. Enable keepalived of HotDB_01, until the VIP of keepalived is mounted。

 ![](assets/standard/image101.png)